Welcome to the

 The point?
 It’s possible to describe a mood (or a person, a look, a style) with only a few defining characteristics.

-What characteristics will you use to define to your garden style?
+What characteristics will you use to define your garden style?

 It should be the same for your garden.
 A glimpse should immediately tell the world what it is about.
-What ‘language’ you are speaking and the mood you are evoking.
+What ‘language’ are you speaking, and what mood are you evoking?

 I’m amazed how often gardens look confused, or worse – completely different from what they meant.
 Look, for example, at this picture: